top of page

 Kindness.
 Zest.
 Leadership

-SGT Anthony P. Muhlstadt born June 26th 1998 passed away on November 19th 2021 while proudly serving our Country.
+SGT Anthony P. Muhlstadt, born June 26th, 1998, lost his life on November 19th, 2021 to suicide.
 Anthony was a machine gunner and a vehicle commander with the 1st Battalion 7th Marines at Twentynine Palms, CA, the largest USMC base in the country.
 Anthony graduated from Northeast High School in 2017 and was currently studying Counter Terrorism.
 There will never be another man whose love of country was rooted in someone's soul greater than that of Anthony's.
 To the very core of his being, Anthony was proudest to be called a Marine!

 Anthony-Muhlstadt(3).jpg